rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

     powered on during the "Prep-Resize" step, and only powers down during the second step of the resize process.

-    This includes: First Generation Server resize up and resize down, and Standard resize up.
+    This includes: Standard resize up.

 -   **Offline Resizes**: Power down as the first "Prep-Resize" step.